Adrienne is a certified dog trainer, former veterinary assistant, and the author of "Brain Training for Dogs."

 The Mystery of the Ghost-Walking Dogs

-So What in the World is Trancing in Dogs?
+So What in the World Is Trancing in Dogs?

 Turns out, many dog owners report that their dogs start walking in a trance-like fashion when they feel something that gently touches their heads and backs as they walk by.
-Tactile stimuli that seem to trigger this behavior are low hanging branches, bushes, curtains, tablecloths, clothes hanging down and Christmas trees.
-Affected dogs will walk very slowly, in a trance-like state with glazed over eyes as they walk back and forth under the item that touches their backs.
+Tactile stimuli that seem to trigger this behavior are low-hanging branches, bushes, curtains, tablecloths, clothes hanging down, and Christmas trees.
+Affected dogs will walk very slowly, their eyes glazed as they walk back and forth under the item that touches their backs.

 According to Black's Veterinary Dictionary, these episodes tend to last anywhere between a handful of seconds to more than half an hour.
 This is one of those behaviors that you can't really describe without seeing it.
-They say seeing is believing, so we are going to add s couple of videos of dogs trancing for the skeptics out there.
-You'll therefore see videos of bull terriers trancing in the next few paragraphs.
+They say seeing is believing, so we are going to add a couple of videos of dogs trancing for the skeptics out there.
+You'll see videos of bull terriers trancing in the next few paragraphs.